-Dehydration is said to occur when there is a loss of liquids from our body is more than intake.
+Dehydration is said to occur when there is a loss of liquids from our body more than intake.

 Dehydration is caused by less amount of water intake.
-It might be due to fasting, or busy workload, and or even inaccessibility to safe and clean water.
-Excessive strenuous activities performed by the body and providing a limited water intake could also lead a person to dehydration.
+It might be due to fasting, busy workload, and or even inaccessibility to safe and clean water.
+Excessive strenuous activities performed by the body and providing limited water intake could also lead a person to dehydration.

 During hot weather, our body sweats more to maintain homeostasis.
 Excessive sweats lead to a decrease in the water levels of the body.
 Thus, people need to drink enough water and other liquids to prevent dehydration.

 Continuous vomiting and diarrhea lead to dehydration.
 In both conditions, water is thrown out of the body.
 Various electrolytes are also lost during the process.

 They are used for various metabolic processes and muscle-controlling functions of the body.
 The more the delay in treating the vomits and diarrhea, the more severe the dehydration could be.